CSCfi/pebbles/doc/how_to_install_on_cpouta.md

 ## Boot the server

 We'll next create the server VM.
-It will be based on CentOS-7.0, and use an OpenStack volume as the root disk to gain more space, speed and resilience against single disk failures.
+It will be based on CentOS-7.0.

 * Go to (Instances -> Launch Instance)

 * Details tab:
   * Instance name: e.g. 'pb_server'
-  * Flavor: 'mini'
+  * Flavor: 'standard.small'
-  * Instance boot source: 'boot from image (creates new volume)'
+  * Instance boot source: 'boot from image'
   * Image: 'CentOS-7.0'
-  * Device size: 20 GB

 * Access and security tab:
   * Key Pair: your keypair